-Another common injury among children are burn injuries.
+Another common injury among children is burn injuries.
 If your child is suffering from a burn emergency, proceed with the following steps:

-- Soak the burn area on running water.
+- Soak the burn area in running water.
 You can also cool it with cold water for 5 minutes or more, depending on the severity of the burn.

 - Apply ointment if it is only a minor burn.